rafaelpereirad/secure-web-server/README.md

 2) Bob encrypts this symmetric key with Alice's public key.
 3) Bob sends it to Alice.
 4) Alice decrypts it using her private key.

-5) Popular asymmetric encryption algorithms include RSA, DSA, ECDSA, ElGamal, DH/DHKE, and ECDH.
+Popular asymmetric encryption algorithms: RSA, DSA, ECDSA, ElGamal, DH/DHKE, and ECDH.

 The common way to measure encryption strength is via key length; the assumption is that keys are essentially random, which means that the keyspace is defined by the number of bits in a key.